durr1602/gyoza/fulldoc/README.md

 6. To close the session when everything is finished, type `<Ctrl+b>`, then `<:>`, then `kill-session` and finally `<Enter>`.

 ### Useful Snakemake command lines

+> [!TIP]
+>
-For both the dry run and the actual run, you can decide to run the workflow only until a certain file is generated or rule is completed, using the `--until` flag in the snakemake command line, for example: `snakemake -n --until stats`.
-However, if the HTML report is configured to be generated automatically, an error will be raised (if a plot is missing, the report cannot be generated).
+> For both the dry run and the actual run, you can decide to run the workflow only until a certain file is generated or rule is completed, using the `--until` flag in the snakemake command line
+> For example: `snakemake -n --until stats`
+> However, if the HTML report is configured to be generated automatically, an error will be raised (if a plot is missing, the report cannot be generated).
 To prevent this, edit the configuration file by setting the report generation to False.
 Generating the report manually can still be done but will raise an error if a file is missing (i.e. if the workflow has not run fully): `snakemake --report results/report.html`.
-Alternatively, you can manually generate an intermediate report by specifying the rules (or output files) that you want to include (separated by a space), using the following syntax: `snakemake multiqc parse_fasta --report results/report.html`
+> Alternatively, you can manually generate an intermediate report by specifying the rules (or output files) that you want to include (separated by a space), using the following syntax: `snakemake multiqc parse_fasta --report results/report.html`

+> [!TIP]
+>
+> If one were to generate their own (perfectly formatted) file, for example the list of expected mutants to accomodate a custom experimental design and still get read counts per variant, it is possible to combine the `--until` command with a `--touch`
+> The following: `snakemake --touch results/df/master_layout.csv.gz` instructs the workflow not to overwrite the file provided by the user and use it as if it had been generated by the workflow

 ## Apptainer support
+> [!NOTE]
+>
-**Note : Apptainer is currently not supported.. despite our best efforts :'(**
+> Apptainer is currently not supported.. although it might be in the future!

 After cloning the repo on a login node, create a Python virtual environment with the requirements specified in [the provided file](../env.yml), for example using `venv`.
 Run the workflow using: `snakemake --profile profile --sdm conda apptainer`.
 The container should be created first, then conda envs will be created for each rule inside the container.
 This option is meant to be used on a system where you want to isolate the (many) files installed by `conda`.
 This option is **not** suited for local execution.
 Refer to step 4b for additional details.